TL;DR

 Many dogs become more cautious when mobility declines.
 Fear of falling may cause hesitation around stairs, doorways, or unfamiliar surfaces.
 A dog that once moved confidently may begin stopping more often, walking carefully, or avoiding activities that require balance and coordination.

-Learning how to help dog with weak hind legs often starts with understanding what is causing the weakness.
-Hind leg weakness in dogs can develop from joint disease, muscle loss, nerve problems, aging changes, or reduced physical activity.
+Learning how to help a dog with weak hind legs often starts with understanding what is causing the weakness.
+Hind leg weakness can develop from joint disease, muscle loss, nerve problems, age-related changes, or reduced physical activity.
 While the symptoms may look similar, the underlying cause can be very different.

 Arthritis and Joint Degeneration